CFDHubUserGuide/UserGuide/AcessToTheCluster_test.rst

+require 'octokit'
+# prova commento

 .. _AccessToTheCluster:

 =====================
-ACCESS TO THE CLUSTER V2
+ACCESS TO THE CLUSTER V
 =====================

 This section describes how to install and set-up the programs needed to connect your terminal (workstation or laptop) to the cluster.